tmlmt/milk-tracker/README.md

 ```

 4. Customize the `milk_tracker/config.yaml` file
+5. Initialize the meal journal and memories log by renaming `assets/journal.template.xlsx` and resp. `assets/memories.template.csv` into `assets/journal.xlsx` and resp. `assets/memories.csv`
-5. Use `scripts/milk-tracker.conf` as example to configure the redirection of http requests to your app using nginx and your own domain
+6. Use `scripts/milk-tracker.conf` as example to configure the redirection of http requests to your app using nginx and your own domain
-6. Use `scripts/milk-tracker.service` as example to configure a systemd unit to manage the start/stop of the app
+7. Use `scripts/milk-tracker.service` as example to configure a systemd unit to manage the start/stop of the app
-7. Enable the unit, e.g. `systemctl --user enable milk-tracker.service` if you're running the app using a specific user and choose to run user units
+8. Enable the unit, e.g. `systemctl --user enable milk-tracker.service` if you're running the app using a specific user and choose to run user units
-8. Start the app, e.g. `systemctl --user start milk-tracker.service`
+9. Start the app, e.g. `systemctl --user start milk-tracker.service`
-9. Go to [https://<your_domain>:<port_number>](https://<your_domain>:<port_number>) and start tracking :-)
+10. Go to [https://<your_domain>:<port_number>](https://<your_domain>:<port_number>) and start tracking :-)

 ## License